Sweet-Pillow/task-stopwatch/README.md

-# task-stopwatch
+# Task Stopwatch
-A stopwatch that manages multiple tasks.
+Application of a stopwatch that manages multiple tasks, made using ReactJs and Typescript.